QEDjl-project/QuantumElectrodynamics.jl/.ci/CI/README.md

-# Bootloader.jl
+# bootloader.jl

 ## Usage

-The `Bootloader.jl` script generates the unit and integration tests depending on environment variables and script arguments.
+The `bootloader.jl` script generates the unit and integration tests depending on environment variables and script arguments.
 It also uses the dependencies in the `Project.toml` of a specific project to generate the integration tests for this project.

 ## Environment Variables

 All environment variables are optional or have an alternative script argument.
-Please run `julia --project src/Bootloader.jl --help` to display all script arguments.
+Please run `julia --project script/bootloader.jl --help` to display all script arguments.

 - **CI_PROJECT_DIR**: Directory path of the package (containing the `Project.toml`) where the tests are generated for.
 - **CI_COMMIT_REF_NAME**: Name of the target branch.
 In the case of a pull request, the environment variable must have a special pattern: `pr-<PR number>/<repo owner of the source branch>/<project name>/<source branch name>`, e.g: `pr-41/SimeonEhrig/QuantumElectrodynamics.jl/setDevDepDeps`.